LabeliaLabs/referentiel-evaluation-dsrc/assessment_framework_eng.md

 ---

-Q6.2 : **Social impact**
+Q6.2 (advanced) : **Social impact**
 In some cases, the implementation of an automatic system based on a predictive model can generate negative externalities on upstream stakeholders (e.g. annotation of data), and on downstream stakeholders (e.g. automation of certain positions).
 Whenever you plan to develop or use a predictive model, your organisation:

 R6.2 :
 _(Type: single answer)_
 _(Select one answer only, which best corresponds to the level of maturity of the organisation on this topic)_

-- [ ] 6.2.a At this stage we are not looking at the social impact of our data science activity or our predictive models
+- [ ] 6.2.a (advanced) At this stage we are not looking at the social impact of our data science activity or our predictive models
-- [ ] 6.2.b In some cases we study the social impact
+- [ ] 6.2.b (advanced) In some cases we study the social impact
-- [ ] 6.2.c We study the social impact in each project
+- [ ] 6.2.c (advanced) We study the social impact in each project
-- [ ] 6.2.d We study the social impact in each project and it is documented in the end-to-end genealogy of each model
+- [ ] 6.2.d (advanced) We study the social impact in each project and it is documented in the end-to-end genealogy of each model
-- [ ] 6.2.e We study the social impact in each project, it is documented in the end-to-end genealogy of each model, and we systematically engage in a dialogue with the relevant stakeholders upstream and downstream the value chain.
+- [ ] 6.2.e (advanced) We study the social impact in each project, it is documented in the end-to-end genealogy of each model, and we systematically engage in a dialogue with the relevant stakeholders upstream and downstream the value chain.

 <details>
 <summary>Expl6.2 :</summary>